-The Social of Social Work is built on a legacy of those who have come before.
-More than 11,000 people have graduated from the School’s MSW, PhD, BSW, and BA/BS programs since the School’s founding in 1946.
+The Sandra Rosenbaum School of Social Work is built on a legacy of those who have come before.
+More than 11,000 people have graduated from the School’s MSW, PhD, BSW, and BA/BS programs since the school’s founding in 1946.
 Graduates become leaders in the field and contribute in countless ways to their communities and chosen careers.
 The support of our alumni is invaluable to our continued success.

 The Board of Visitors provides expertise to assist the School with alumni relations and development.